husseinkaraki/Liatrio-Exercise-Infrastructure-Terraform/README.md

 ## Notes
 - NAT Gateway terraform is combined with the Internet Gateway terraform.
 - For the `aws_launch_template` the lifecycle property `create_before_destroy` to prevent downtime.
 This can be useful in situations where you need to replace or update an existing resource without causing downtime.

+## TODO
+- Update the IAM roles in EKS `main.tf` to support multiple environemnts.